sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - date (index 35): The date and time evidence represented by an evidence item was gathered.

-- device-id (index 36): A text-string identifier for a device evidence was gathered from.
+- device-id (index 36): A textual identifier for a device evidence was gathered from.

-- $$evidence-extension:  This CDDL socket (see {{-cddl}} section 3.9) can be used to extend the evidence model, allowing well-formed extensions to be defined in additional CDDL descriptions.
+- $$evidence-extension:  This CDDL socket can be used to extend the evidence-entry group model.
+See {{model-extension}}.

 ## Full CDDL Definition